A framework of partial error correction for intermediate-scale quantum computers: Results

-We stress that although the construction of the $\widetilde{CNOT}$ gate is similar to the transversal construction of the $\overline{CNOT}$ logical gate, the gate $\widetilde{CNOT}$ is not fault-tolerant, as any error on the noisy register ``0'' spreads on all clean registers.
+We stress that although the construction of the $\widetilde{CNOT}$ gate is similar to the transversal construction of the $\overline{CNOT}$ logical gate, the gate $\widetilde{CNOT}$ is not fault-tolerant, as an error on the noisy register can spread to many clean registers.
 Sacrificing fault-tolerance is inevitable, given the need for at least one gate connecting clean and noisy registers.